farisassallami/Metabolic-Syndrome-Machine-Learning-Prediction/README.md

-After running a GridSearchCV to opbtain opitmal parameters for the KNN model, the new accuracy of the Best KNN Model is the same at .76705 which is slightly higher than than the Un-Tuned KNN model.
+After running a GridSearchCV to opbtain opitmal parameters for the KNN model, the new accuracy of the Best KNN Model is the same at .76705 which is slightly higher than the Un-Tuned KNN model.

 -------------------------------------------------------